 When the documentary reaches the topic of silent credits, Sue believes she has a solution.

-Sue: There is a fourth option.
-You could start with silence and then you could slowly fade up to the theme music.
-It’s not rocket science.
+Sue: You could start with silence and then you could slowly fade up the theme music.
+It isn’t rocket science, you know.

-Sue: OK, thanks.
-That’s as much Earthshock as I can take.
+Sue: Okay, that’s as much Earthshock as I can take, thanks.

 Me: But we haven’t watched Did You See…? yet.

-Me: OK, but before we go, do you remember that Matt Smith episode on Saturday night, when the Doctor was talking to Rory’s dad and he told him that every once in a while one of his companions died?
+Me: Okay, but before we go, remember the Matt Smith episode on Saturday night, when the Doctor was talking to Rory’s dad and he told him that every once in a while one of his companions died?